Sticks 'n' Stones

 P4: no bolts.
 From the oasis, continue up and left around the corner to the top of Helen's, belay from gear (#2 Camalot suffices), (5.4) approximately 100', no bolts!

 Now, the hike.
 Go across Helen's summit slabs and work your way up the saddle to Acid rock.
-On the far right side of Acid, right of the large corner (this is the large, RF corner of the raps of the Unknown and Divine Miss M), is a series of low-angled dihedrals and flakes.
+On the far right side of Acid, right of the large corner (this is the large, right-facing corner of the raps of the Unknown and Divine Miss M), is a series of low-angled dihedrals and flakes.
 The "stones" part of the route....

-P6: climb the bulge right off the belay via thin hands flake (5.9), slightly dicey move leaving the crack and working into a long and wide right facing layback corner.
-Be careful of a large loose block on this pitch.
+P6.
+Climb the bulge right off the belay via thin hands flake (5.9), slightly dicey move leaving the crack and working into a long and wide right facing layback corner.
 Exit the dihedral to the left to a good belay ledge.
-Small TCU placement and single bolt for a belay.
-(5.7) 115'.
+Small TCU placement and single bolt for a belay, (5.7) 115'.

 Descent: boogey to the Acid/Helen's descent trail.
 Or for full value, continue to Velcro Wall, and summit Sheeprock, for over 1000' of climbing fun.
 Allow for a full day due to all the adventure hiking and descent logistics.